aminohealth/pytest-honors/README.rst

 Contributing
 ------------

 Contributions are very welcome.
 Tests can be run with `tox`_, please ensure the coverage at least stays the same before you submit a pull request.

+Especially appreciated, and requiring the least amount of coding experience, would be other constraint definitions so that new users have a pleasant "batteries included" experience.

 License
 -------

-Distributed under the terms of the `MIT`_ license, "pytest-honors" is free and open source software
+Distributed under the terms of the `MIT`_ license, "pytest-honors" is free and open source software.

 Issues